 Research on the willingness of women to stand for election to medical/dental bodies, and the factors that influence this, is scarce.
 However, this has been investigated in politics.
-For example, it has been suggested that women are more election averse and not as willing as men to stand as candidates.
-(8) We also feel that it is relevant that some of the boards ran their elections with a paper vote, for example, the British Dental Association.
-This is somewhat archaic in the context of online surveying and polling methods, and we wonder if this perhaps disenfranchises individual members within organisations?
+For example, it has been suggested that women are more election averse and not as willing as men to stand as candidates (8) Importantly, some of the boards ran their elections with a paper vote, for example the British Dental Association.
+This is somewhat archaic in the context of online surveying and polling methods, and we wonder if this perhaps disenfranchises certain members within organisations?
 For example, the younger members of dental organisations.
-Ironically, this may be the group that is most balanced for gender.
+Ironically, this may be the group that is most balanced with respect to gender.
 This certainly may be one of many reasons for the marked imbalance of the BDA PEC.